Corey255A1/WunderVisionBlogHugo/content/posts/wpf-c-drag-and-drop-icon-adorner.md

 }
 ```

-When the Dragging is happening there is another even that gets fired and that is the **PreviewGiveFeedback**.
+When the Dragging is happening there is another event that gets fired and that is the **PreviewGiveFeedback**.
 It is in here that we call into GetMousePosition and then update the position of our adorner.
 To update its position, you call the adornment **.Arrange(new Rect(Point, Size));** Remember to translate your GetCursorPoint into a point that is relative to the adorned element using **PointFromScreen**.

 You should now see an adornment following the mouse during the drag operation!